 Commercial site inspectors must be trained according to section XI of this Order;

-The Executive Officer must be notified of any known, suspected, or threatened violation of applicable waste discharge requirements received by internal departments or divisions, external agencies, or the public discovered during inspections of commercial sites.
+The Executive Officer must be notified of any known violation of applicable waste discharge requirements received by internal departments or divisions discovered during inspections of commercial sites.

-The Permittees must inspect eating or drinking establishments annually or cause such inspections to occur on their behalf by another party such as consultants.
-These third-party inspections are anticipated to occur, for example, as part of the Orange County Health Care Agency (OCHCA) restaurant inspection program.
+The Permittees may cause inspections of eating or drinking establishments to occur on their behalf by another party such as consultants.
+These inspections are anticipated to occur, for example, as part of the Orange County Health Care Agency (OCHCA) restaurant inspection program.
+In such cases, the following apply:

 The inspections must occur, in part, to enforce the local Permittee’s requirements related to the control of discharges of pollutants to their MS4s.

-Where the inspecting agency staff observes known or suspected violations of a local Permittee’s requirements related to the control of discharges of pollutants to their MS4s, the known or suspected violation must be referred to the Permittee within two (2) business days of the inspection date.
+Where the inspecting agency staff observes alleged violations of a local Permittee’s requirements related to the control of discharges of pollutants to their MS4s, the Permittee must initiate an investigation of the alleged violation within two (2) business days of the inspection date.

-Permittees must respond to referrals from a health care agency (HCA) or other third-party within three (3) business days of the matter being brought to their attention.
+Permittees must respond to referrals from a health care agency (HCA) or other entity performing an inspection on behalf of the Permittee within three (3) business days of the matter being brought to their attention.

 MUNICIPAL FACILITIES/ACTIVITIES

-Each Permittee must implement an effective program for the operation and maintenance activities for their fixed facilities, their field operations, and drainage facilities for the purpose of ensuring that such activities do not adversely impact water quality.
+Each Permittee must implement a program for the operation and maintenance activities for their fixed facilities, their field operations, and drainage facilities for the purpose of ensuring that such activities do not adversely impact water quality.

 Encroachment Permits